Project-Somedays/Project-Somedays.github.io/_posts/2025-04-02-CreateWithClink-Week-90-Impact.md

 - [x] Sketch
 - [x] Globe Sim
 - [x] Globe cell fracture
-- [x] Learn about shapekeys
-- [ ] Setting: Grassy Knoll on Olympus?

 ## Things I've learned
 - Collections is how the physics sim knows which objects should interact